StavSent/PowerShell/README.md

 [logo]: https://raw.githubusercontent.com/PowerShell/PowerShell/master/assets/ps_black_64.svg?sanitize=true

-## Windows PowerShell vs. PowerShell Core
+## Windows PowerShell vs. PowerShell Core.

 Although this repository started as a fork of the Windows PowerShell code base, changes made in this repository do not make their way back to Windows PowerShell 5.1 automatically.
 This also means that [issues tracked here][issues] are only for PowerShell Core 6 and higher.